 (short statement of your hobbies, interests & pastimes outside work)

-It’s essential that employee profiles include a photo as a minimum.
-Some companies have gone further and have included video testimonials from staff in which they chat about their role, knowledge and expertise.
-Just like any social media platform, image-based content in the shape of photos and videos is far more popular than just the written word.
-It really helps to bring the employee’s profile to life and makes for a more engaging and rewarding experience for users.
+And like any social media platform, image-based content in the shape of photos and videos is far more popular than text.
+Images bring the employee’s profile to life for a more engaging and rewarding user experience.
 These don’t need to be professional images either.
-Nowadays, everyone has ready access to high-quality videos and cameras using their smartphones, which they can then easily upload to their profile.
+Nowadays, everyone can access high-quality videos and cameras using their smartphones, which can be easily uploaded.

 How To Write Your Employee Profile

 Now we come to the hard part!
 How do you write a good employee profile?
-Not everyone feels comfortable talking about themselves, and it can be hard to get started.
-If you want employees to buy into the process, then you need to make it as easy as possible for them.
+Not everyone feels comfortable talking about themselves, and getting started is hard.
+If you want employees to buy into the process, you need to make it as easy as possible.

 Consider publishing guidelines on how to write an employee profile.
-You could pose the following questions to staff members to get them thinking about what kind of information they should include:
+You could pose the following questions to get workers thinking about the kind of information to include:

 - What does your job involve?